akshaykburusa/portfolio/README.md

 - Designed active vision strategies for next-best-view planning, a closed-loop system combining perception, decision-making, and control
 - Conducted field experiments in operational greenhouses to validate system reliability, robustness, and safety under dynamic conditions
 - Managed software versioning, integration, and testing for a team of 10+ researchers using Git
+- Assisted junior PhD candidates and MSc BSc students with their research
 - Areas/Skills: Viewpoint control, Active exploration, Deep learning and AI, Version control, Scientific writing, Teaching and supervision, C++, Python, ROS

 **Robotics Software Developer** (_Oct 2017 - Sep 2019_)